icssc/peterportal-client/README.md

     git clone https://github.com/icssc/peterportal-client
     ```

+2. Check your Node version with `node -v`.
+Make sure you have version 18 or 20 LTS.
+If you don't, we recommend [nvm](https://github.com/nvm-sh/nvm) to manage node versions (or [nvm-windows](https://github.com/coreybutler/nvm-windows)).

+3. `cd` into the cloned repo.

+4. Run `npm install` to install all node dependencies for the site and API.
+This may take a few minutes.

+5. Setup the appropriate environment variables provided by the project lead.

-2. Switch to a branch you will be working on.
+6. Switch to a branch you will be working on for your current task (pick a name that's relevant to the issue).
     ```
     git checkout -b [branch name]
     ```

-3. Check your Node version with `node -v`.
-Make sure you have version 14 or above (18 recommended).

-4. Open a terminal window and `cd` into the directory of your repo.

-5. Run `npm install` to install all node dependencies for the site and API.
-This may take a few minutes.

-6. Setup the appropriate environment variables provided by the project lead.
 ### Open Source Contributors
 1. Fork the project by clicking the fork button in the top right, above the about section.